 You can also use it as a team building time where you actually set the schedule of which player is going to meet with who each week.
 You do not have to set the day but you can say you want them to meet on at least one of the days during the selected week that you indicate.
 By setting who meets with who, you can work to break barriers facilitating the team getting to know each other.
 Most teams do not have players who dislike each other enough to have difficulty with an activity such as this.

 You could also give a softball assignment that promotes learning about strategies and rules of the game.
-A question such as “How many ways are their to defend with runners on 1st and 3rd and describe the actions from beginning to end using current players on the team… what could happen if the play goes wrong?”
+A question such as “How many ways are their to defend with runners on first and third and describe the actions from beginning to end using current players on the team… what could happen if the play goes wrong?”
 Or you could have them do a research project on the history of softball with how it has evolved to the game it is now.
 If you had the team work on a research project for the history of softball, you can have them be in contact with each other during the time to ensure that each player has a different fact to present to you when they get back.

-A month can be a long time to be away from a team setting, especially when you likely just began your training for the 2016 season in September or October.
+A month can be a long time to be away from a team setting, especially when you likely just began your training for the current season in September or October.
 As a coach you may feel anxious and like you need to be doing something to make sure the team is improving.
 The key is to keep your team connected in some way.
 If you are a high performance team, you or a trainer may have given them workouts to continue while they are away.

 While you as the coach are away from the team you can review and refine your planning for the months after Christmas as you are approaching the season and tournaments.
 You have had a few months to get to know your team and to see just what needs to be worked on the most, and where their skills are still solid from the previous season.
 I remind you however that if you are working with a young team who is not as experienced, fundamentals are still the most important skills to work on.
 You may want to add some more complex skills if you are confident that your team is solid fundamentally.